EpocDotFr/craft-n-escape/README.md

   1. `export FLASK_APP=cnc.py` (Windows users: `set FLASK_APP=cnc.py`)
   2. `flask itemsdata --gamedir="path to the game root directory"`

+**This command only works on Windows**.

 ### Extracting items images

 A Flask command (`flask itemsimages`) can be used to extract items images from the game itself.

-**This command only works on Windows**, and requires the game already running and you inventory to be shown up.

   1. `pip install -r requirements-dev.txt`
   2. `export FLASK_APP=cnc.py` (Windows users: `set FLASK_APP=cnc.py`)
   3. `flask itemsimages`

+**This command only works on Windows**, and requires the game to be already running in any map.

 ## How it works